Oliver-Loeffler/NIOHttp/README.md

 Reading and writing HTTP request and response objects from and to  ``java.nio.channels`` .

+*This project has exploratory character and is in a very early stage of development.*

 ## Goals:

  * Create a library/toolkit to write and read HTTP requests to and from ``java.nio.channels`` (Java's non-blocking IO)